starling021/rat-n/substrate/README.md

 # Building substrate (iOS)

-    INFO: You can build Mouse Substrate as a debian package, as a dynamic library or install it on your iOS device.
+    INFO: You can build Mouse Substrate as a debian package or as a dynamic library.

 ## Debian Package